 Getting a peek inside your new payroll provider

-If you just look at their websites, every payroll company is the best.
+If you just look at their websites, every company looks like the right payroll provider.
 But chances are that some will be better for you than others.
 To get a better sense of what’s going to work, take a look at online reviews.
 Thousands of small businesses have made this decision before you, so it’s worth looking into their experiences with payroll software.

 Read a mix of good and bad reviews with an eye toward how people like the features that matter most to you.
 Also try to get a sense of whether the people who are reviewing the software face challenges that are similar to yours.